Virtuoel/Pehkui/README.md

 <details>
 <summary>Show/Hide Fix on ForgeGradle</summary><table width=100%><td>

-If you're using Forge with ForgeGradle, make sure the `mixingradle` plugin is present and applied:
+If you're using Forge with ForgeGradle, make sure the `mixingradle` plugin is present and</br>applied:

 Make sure the following line is present in your `build.gradle`'s `buildscript { repositories {} }` block.